FieldServer for OEMs

 - Does the partner have the expertise and manpower to provide deep technical support to the OEM through the entire life cycle - during development, deployment, and post-sales support?

-Sierra Monitor’s FieldServer protocol gateways have been adopted by more than 190 OEMs for their protocol conversion and integration needs.
-Whether using a ProtoCessor that plugs directly into the OEM’s redesigned electronics board, a ProtoCarrier that is added on within the enclosure when the OEM is not ready to redesign their hardware, or a ProtoNode that is assembled in its own mechanical package and mounts outside the enclosure, Sierra Monitor has a FieldServer protocol gateway that is the right fit for the OEM.
+Sierra Monitor's FieldServer protocol gateways have been adopted by more than 200 OEMs for their protocol conversion and integration needs.
+Whether using a ProtoCessor that plugs directly into the OEM's redesigned electronics board, a ProtoCarrier that is added on within the enclosure when the OEM is not ready to redesign their hardware, or a ProtoNode that is assembled in its own mechanical package and mounts outside the enclosure, Sierra Monitor has a FieldServer protocol gateway that is the right fit for the OEM.
 Additionally, Sierra Monitor’s combination of FieldServer gateways and the FieldPoP device cloud is the OEM’s perfect on-ramp to the IIoT.